 4. Use an Integrated CDN

-Most high-quality WooCommerce hosts offer an integrated CDN.
+Most premium WooCommerce hosts offer an integrated CDN.
 With a CDN you’ll have duplicate copies of your site stored on multiple servers across the globe.

 Whenever a visitor lands on your site they’ll be served the version of your site that’s closest to their physical location.
 This will help to reduce your loading speeds across the board, even as your traffic grows.